-Implanting LVAD in a patient requires a surgical procedure with general anaesthesia.
-The cardiac surgeon will connect the device to the apex of the left ventricle and implant a cannula in the aorta to draw the blood from the ventricle and reinject it into the general circulation (left VAD) - or the pulmonary artery (right VAD) when the pump is connected to the right ventricle - which will increase the blood flow in your body and improve the perfusion of your organs.
+Implanting a LVAD in a patient requires a surgical procedure under general anaesthesia.
+The cardiac surgeon will connect the device to the apex of the left ventricle and implant a cannula in the aorta to draw the blood from the ventricle and reinject it into the general circulation (left VAD) or the pulmonary artery (right VAD), increasing the blood flow in your body and improving the perfusion of your organs.

 |An LVAD as a bridge to transplantation|